awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

  The parallel query feature uses the major architectural principles of Aurora MySQL: decoupling the database engine from the storage subsystem, and reducing network traffic by streamlining communication protocols\.
 Aurora MySQL uses these techniques to speed up write\-intensive operations such as redo log processing\.
 Parallel query applies the same principles to read operations\.

 **Note**
  The architecture of Aurora MySQL parallel query differs from that of similarly named features in other database systems\.
 Aurora MySQL parallel query doesn't involve symmetric multiprocessing \(SMP\) and so doesn't depend on the CPU capacity of the database server\.
-The parallel execution happens in the storage layer, independent of the Aurora MySQL server that serves as the query coordinator\.
+The parallel processing happens in the storage layer, independent of the Aurora MySQL server that serves as the query coordinator\.

  By default, without parallel query, the processing for an Aurora query involves transmitting raw data to a single node within the Aurora cluster \(the *head node*\) and performing all further processing in a single thread on that single node\.
 With parallel query, much of this I/O\-intensive and CPU\-intensive work is delegated to nodes in the storage layer\.
 Only the compact rows of the result set are transmitted back to the head node, with rows already filtered, and column values already extracted and transformed\.
 The performance benefit comes from the reduction in network traffic, reduction in CPU usage on the head node, and parallelizing the I/O across the storage nodes\.
 The amount of parallel I/O, filtering, and projection is independent of the number of DB instances in the Aurora cluster that runs the query\.